Student Loans

 Advantages of Federal Student Loans

 Federal student loan programs are available to borrowers who need to cover the costs of tuition, books and other supplies for school.
-These loans are intended to be repaid over a long period of time, and interest rates can add a huge amount to the principal of the loan.
+These loans are intended to be repaid over a long period of time, and interest rates can add a significant amount to the principal of the loan.
 You might also be offered private loans in addition to subsidized and unsubsidized federal student loans.
-Private loans have different terms, and they typically have higher interest rates.
+Private loans from lenders such as SoFi, Sallie Mae, and College Ave have different terms, and they typically carry higher interest rates and fewer borrower protections than federal alternatives.

 Accurate research will help you to make informed decisions about financing your college education.
 There are different terms on each loan, so carefully review and calculate the amount of your repayment before agreeing to the loan terms.
+The Federal Student Aid Loan Simulator is a free tool that can help you estimate total repayment costs across different plans.
 Make sure to review the options for repayment on each loan before agreeing to borrow the money.
-For example, private loans are usually ineligible for the loan forgiveness options available on many federal student loans.
+For example, private loans are usually ineligible for the loan forgiveness options available on many federal student loans, a distinction the Consumer Financial Protection Bureau (CFPB) emphasizes in its student borrower guidance.

 Benefits of Federal Student Loans